AlexMules/ChattyBot/README.md

 ### 1. Account Creation and Authentication
 * Click on **Register** to create a new user account by providing an email, username, and password.
 * Log in with your new credentials.
-The client will securely store your token in `LocalStorage` and redirect you to the main workspace.
+You will be redirected to the main workspace.

 ### 2. Starting a Conversation
 * In the left sidebar, click the **New Chat** button.